Practical resources for working with Primary and Secondary school aged children

 Our workbook ends with important messages to remember, and the message is one that will potentially cultivate hope in the child or young person, whilst respecting that the losses they have experienced may continue to occur.
 The key messages are:

 - Never be afraid to ask for help.

 - Change can sometimes be a good thing.

 - Working towards goals can make us proud.

 - You are awesome.

-We hope that you find these worksheets helpful with the children / young people in your education setting.
+We hope that you find these workbooks helpful with the children / young people in your education settings.